iminoaru/CrypChain/README.md

 # CrypChain

-CrypChain is a simple blockchain implementation written in TypeScript.
-It includes a basic proof-of-work (PoW) consensus algorithm, transaction system, and peer-to-peer network.
-This project is intended for educational purposes.
+CrypChain is a simple blockchain and cryptocurrency implementation written in TypeScript.
+It includes a basic proof-of-work consensus algorithm (hashcash), transaction system, mining and peer-to-peer network.

-## Getting Started
+## Setup locally

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

 - Node.js
 - npm
+- Typescript

 ### Installation